storyteq/platform-integration/README.md

   'AUTH_TOKEN',
   1000, // template ID,
   {
-    assetManagerScope: [], // Scope the asset selection to set of asset providers
+    assetManagerScope: [], // Scope the asset selection to a set of asset providers
     publish: [ {} ], // Upon rendering completion, publish to this channel
   },
 );